 Students are expected to successfully complete a minimum of 67% of the total hours attempted (transfer hours included).
 Successful completion is limited to grades of A, B, C, D, and S. Unsuccessful attempts include grades of F, WF, W, U, I, and IP.

 Students who fall below the minimum overall financial aid gpa, fail to successfully complete 67% of the hours attempted or exceed the maximum timeframe for program completion will be in violation of the SAP policy.
-SAP is measured at the end of each semester.
+SAP is measured at the end of each spring semester.

 Students notified that they are not making Financial Aid Satisfactory Academic Progress may request their eligibility for assistance be reinstated upon the removal of the deficiencies or submit a written appeal explaining the unusual circumstances regarding the deficiencies to: Financial Aid Appeals Committee, c/o Financial Aid Office, Columbus State University, 4225 University Avenue, Columbus, GA 31907-5645.
 Students receive notification of the Financial Aid Appeal Committee's decision.